Wafflenugget/Ghost-Tracking/README.md

+# Ghost Tracker: A Spooky Adventure for Kids!

-This is a ghost hunting web for kids and it's not THAT scary.
-The instructions are to....
+This is a ghost hunting web for kids, and it's not THAT scary.
+Follow these instructions for a thrilling experience:

-No.1 Go in a pitch black room with your friends and family or alone.
+1. **Go into a pitch-black room** with your friends, family, or alone.
-No.2 Decide who will be the person who reads out what the screen says in a scary voice (only one person).
-That person should stay out the room and whisper inside the pitch black room.
+2. **Decide who will read** the screen instructions in a scary voice (only one person).
+This person should stay outside the room and whisper inside.
-No.3 Everyone EXCEPT the person reading should be in a blindfold sitting in criss-cross in a circle holding hands.
+3. **Everyone except the reader** should be blindfolded, sitting in a circle while holding hands.
-No.4 In the center of the circle, light a red candle and you MUST NOT play once the candle blows out for saftey precaustions.
+4. **In the center of the circle**, light a red candle. **IMPORTANT**: Do not play once the candle blows out for safety precautions.
-No.5 To leave or play again you must say these words exactly, "Oh Dear Mother Mother Mother.
+5. **To leave or play again**, say: "Oh Dear Mother Mother Mother.
 I enjoyed playing.
-May I have the permisiion to leave (or play again)?" to know the response, you must get a blank paper, draw a line in the middle of the paper, and on each side write yes or no, get a pencil ad see where it lands on.
+May I have permission to leave (or play again)?"
+   - Use a blank paper divided in the middle with "Yes" on one side and "No" on the other.
+See where the pencil lands.

 (Optional) If you want, you can play scary music inside the room.

-Good luck!
+**Good luck, brave ghost hunters!**